Photo Studios for Hire in London

 Which areas of London have the best photo studios for hire?

-Most studios in London will include basic photo equipment in the hire fee, such as poly boards, Coloramas, reflectors, softboxes and camera stands.
-Depending on the size and standard of the studio, you can expect some storage space, a kitchen, changing rooms, hair and make-up stations and editing facilities.
+Most Studios in London will include basic photo equipment in the hire fee, such as poly boards, Coloramas, reflectors, softboxes, and camera stands.
+Depending on the size and standard of the studio, you can expect some storage space, a kitchen, changing rooms, hair and make-up stations, and editing facilities.
 Remember to always ask the studio manager about what’s included in the price and whether you should expect any extra fees for equipment hire.

 How much does it cost to hire a professional photographer or assistant?

 Some London-based photo studios offer the option of hiring various professionals to help you run your shoot.
 Such services usually require an extra fee.
-Hiring a professional photographer costs around £100 per hour.
+Hiring a photographer costs around £100 per hour.
 The services of a professional make-up artist can cost you around £80 per hour.
 And if you’re looking to hire an assistant for your photo shoot, expect to pay around £25 per hour.
 (All data from Tagvenue.)

 Guests Reviews of Photo Studios on Tagvenue